vellama/rnd_standard/README.md

 ### Error: Environment key "es2021" is unknown

 This error may throw if your repo use and old version of eslint.
-Please upgrade it to last version.
+Please upgrade it to 7.15.0+.

 ## Sources